 Additional Handgun Components

 Every handgun consists of the frame, barrel, and action.
 However, this is an oversimplification of the construction.
-Below are additional parts of automatics and revolvers, respectively.
+Below are additional parts of semi-automatics and revolvers, respectively.

 - Front Sight – used in conjunction with rear sight to achieve proper sight alignment